 The RRQ_REQUEST_MSG structure is used to process RRQ requests from the Cisco IOS Gatekeeper.
-This structure contains the following:
+This structure contains the fields shown in Table 5-21:

-Field Field Type Description headerInfo Structure See HEADER_INFO. callSignalAddress Character string Call signaling transport address for this endpoint. rasAddress Character string Registration and status transport address for this endpoint. terminalAlias Character string List of alias addresses by which other terminals can identify this terminal. terminalType Enumeration Type of endpoint being registered.
-See ENDPOINT_TYPE. supportedPrefix Character string Prefix associated with the supported protocol. cryptoToken Pointer See CRYPTO_H323_TOKEN. clearToken Pointer See CLEAR_TOKEN.
+Field Field Type Description headerInfo Structure See HEADER_INFO. callSignalAddress Character string Call signaling transport address for this endpoint. rasAddress Character string Registration and status transport address for this endpoint. terminalAlias Character string List of alias addresses by which other terminals can identify this terminal.